 Hoists, Lifts and Transfer Aids

-Most people with Mobility Impairments who use Mobility Aids such as Wheelchairs, Scooters and Walkers, need Lifts or Ramps to help them to get up and down stairs.
-And Hoists to transfer themselves, or be transferred to or from a Wheelchair.
+Most people with Mobility Impairments who use Mobility Aids such as Wheelchairs, Scooters and Walkers, need Lifts or Ramps to help them to get up and down stairs and Hoists to transfer themselves, or be transferred to or from a Wheelchair.

 While some individuals have the upper body strength to manage these transfers independently—or with the help of simpler aids like Transfer Boards or Turntables—others may benefit from more advanced equipment designed to ensure both safety and ease of movement.